Ryocon/portfolio-roc/README.md

 ## Description

 For this project I have made a portfolio page using only html and css.
-The projects currently listed are placeholder projects bar the main project which was added to fufill the criteria of linking to a deployed application.
+The projects listed are fully deployed with a clickable link to said deployed page.
+The only project currently unavailable is the 'react portfolio'.
+This was left there intentionally as an aspirational target for myself.

 I have taken a clean approach to the design of the page.
 The white background (despite being a lover of dark mode) worked for the colour scheme I had chosen.
 I used css to create effects on the text on the page and make it somewhat interactive.

-The links for both in-page and external are fully functional.
+The links for both in-page and external are fully functional and now include links to a digital animated CV and a downloaded PDF version.
 The page is responsive for different screen sizes using the flexbox property for both larger and smaller sizes.

 ## Technologies